< Back to the Regulation Knowledge Center

 Allied Legal Professionals

-"Allied legal professionals" is the term IAALS uses to describe a tier of providers who are trained and certified to offer legal advice and services for certain case types.
-This is a market-based model that targets middle and low-income individuals and requires relaxation of/exemption or waiver of unauthorized practice of law (UPL) rules.
+"Allied legal professionals" is the term IAALS uses to describe a tier of providers who are the nurse practitioners of the legal profession.
+They are trained and licensed to offer legal advice and services for certain case types.
+This can be a market-based model that targets middle and low-income individuals or a legal aid model and requires relaxation of/exemption or waiver of unauthorized practice of law (UPL) rules.

 Domestic